CLOAK: Contrastive Guidance for Latent Diffusion-Based Data Obfuscation: Experiments

 \subsection{Defending Against Re-identification Attacks}

 In this section, we consider a more powerful adversary that has access to both the obfuscated data and the corresponding ground-truth private attribute labels.
 This adversary performs a re-identification attack~\cite{hajihassnai2021obscurenet} by training a model $M_{R}$ on the obfuscated data to predict the private attribute class.
 We use the MotionSense dataset as a case study and reuse the \textsc{Cloak} model presented in Section~\ref{subsec:eval_main} to perform data obfuscation.
 The obfuscated data samples $\mathbf{x}'$ and their associated private attribute labels (gender) are divided into training and test sets following the same ratio as in Section~\ref{subsubsec:motion}. $M_{R}$ adopts the same model architecture as the intrusive inference model $M_S$ and is trained using the same pipeline and hyperparameters.
+This architecture is capable of achieving over 93\% accuracy on the raw data, demonstrating sufficient expressive capacity to effectively learn private attribute information from the IMU dataset.
 We repeat the experiments for five trials and report the average results.
 We find that $M_{R}$ attains an average accuracy of $54.00\%$ in predicting the true gender from the obfuscated data, corresponding to a privacy loss of $4.00\%$, with a standard deviation of $1.26\%$.
 Moreover, we observe that the model has difficulty converging during training, achieving an average training accuracy of only $54.42\%^{\pm1.49\%}$.
-This result indicates that even when an adversary has full access to a sufficient amount of obfuscated data and the true private attribute labels, training a CNN model to recover the private attribute from obfuscated data remains very challenging, as evident from the near-random-guessing performance.
-This demonstrates that data obfuscated by \textsc{Cloak} contains minimal information about the private attributes.